 ARTIST VILLAGE Hosted by the local artists and features the work of Louisiana artists from a wide variety of genres and mediums – including folk art, classical art, pottery, glass, photography, and more.
 Artist Village will also have many activities for children throughout the weekend.

+WALK-THROUGH LOUISIANA The walk-through is a unique and exciting element of the festival.
+This area affords communities, parishes, tourist centers, festivals, and regional entities the ability to showcase themselves in whatever manner they choose.
 FILM VILLAGE Hosted by filmmaker Pat Mire and Cinema on the Bayou.
 Louisiana films are featured throughout the weekend, often with the filmmaker present, sharing dialogue with guests following the showing of their work.
-Films are shown in the west auditorium of the Community Education Building (adjacent to the festival grounds)..
+Films are shown in the Acadian Center (adjacent to the festival grounds)..